KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache: Introduction

-While some VLA approaches demonstrate promising generalization, they suffer from substantial computational cost.
-These methods maintain complete key--value (KV) caches across layers and time steps, resulting in excessive memory usage and latency that scales poorly with action sequence length~\cite{du2023cogact, li2024openvla, wang2023divla, lu2024hybridvla}.
-Furthermore, repeated sampling in diffusion-based components introduces redundant visual--language fusion at each step, limiting efficiency.
-For instance, OpenVLA (7B)~\cite{li2024openvla} employing purely autoregressive inference achieves only around 6\,Hz.
-HybridVLA (7B) combines both autoregressive decoding and diffusion-based planning, performing even slower at 6.1\,Hz~\cite{lu2024hybridvla} due to the added overhead of repeated sampling.
-Even the lightweight variant, HybridVLA-2.7B, reaches only 12.3\,Hz~\cite{lu2024hybridvla}.
-These inference speeds fall significantly short of the $>$50--100\,Hz rate typically required for smooth and responsive control in real-time robotics tasks such as dexterous manipulation or dynamic navigation~\cite{chen2024survey}.
+Earlier work on VLA demonstrated promising generalization, but they faced practical challenges related to computational efficiency.
+In particular, maintaining complete key--value (KV) caches across layers and time steps can lead to increased memory consumption and latency, especially as action sequences grow longer.
+In diffusion-based components, repeated sampling introduces multiple rounds of visual--language fusion, which can compound computational overhead.
+For instance, OpenVLA (7B)~\cite{kim2024openvla}, employing purely autoregressive decoding, operates at approximately 6~Hz.
+HybridVLA (7B), which combines both autoregressive decoding and diffusion-based planning, performs at 6.1~Hz~\cite{liu2025hybridvla} due to the added overhead of repeated sampling.
+These inference speeds fall short of the $>50$--$100$~Hz rates typically required for smooth and responsive control in real-time robotics tasks such as dexterous manipulation or dynamic navigation~\cite{li2024survey}.
+Past studies have observed that, in VLA systems, frames contain redundant information.
+Including raw historical frames without refinement has been shown to reduce performance by approximately 6\%, highlighting the need for more efficient temporal context integration~\cite{zheng2024tracevla}.